 Bengaluru is a business city with numerous options of hotels to choose from.
 Be it hostels, hotels or even Airbnb, there’s no dearth of choices for every sort of requirement.

 The hostel is adorned with murals & wall art.
 In the prime residential area, the huge lawn & sitting area on the entrance is incredible.
-The clean rooms have separate dorms for women & men, and the bathrooms are supplied with bathtub & tissues.
+The hostels have separate dorms for women & men, and the bathrooms are supplied with bathtub & tissues.
 With only a day in Bangalore, I couldn’t enjoy my time in the hostel much.
 But I realised it pretty quick, the staff was extremely friendly and people in general nice there.
-It is one of the most sought hostels in the city with some people staying for longer durations including months.
-The chance to make friends, great accommodation & amazing price is Backpacker’s Panda for you.
+It is one of the most sought hostels in the city with some people staying for longer durations of more than a month.
+The chance to make friends, great accommodation & at an amazing price is Backpacker’s Panda for you.
 Despite my first time in a hostel, I felt pretty safe in there, which is why I can recommend it to all those who love to stay in hostels.